wufeim/num-opt-notes/source/chapter-4.rst

   \lambda p^* = - Bp^* - g = - \nabla m (p^*)

 Thus, when :math:`\lambda > 0`, the solution :math:`p^*` is collinear with the negative gradient of :math:`m` and normal to its contours.

-In Section 4.1, we describe two strategies for finding *approximate* solutions of the subproblem, the *dogleg method* and the *two-dimensional subspace minimization*, which achieve at least as much reduction in :math:`m_k` as the reduction achieved by the *Cauchy point*.